DATA-606-2023-FALL-MONDAY/Patel_Kulin/docs/report.md

 By addressing these challenges and combining insights from ViTs and Transformers, we can unlock the potential of emotion-aware technology across various domains.

-Note: Farshad Safavi (fsafavi1@umbc.edu) and I conducted original research in the Sensorimotor Control Laboratory at UMBC (https://vinjamurilab.cs.umbc.edu) under the guidance of Prof. Ramana Vinjamuri.
-While our initial research involved extensive training and testing files with disorganized and repetitive code, I have chosen to revisit this project as my capstone for DATA 606.
-This decision allows me to leverage this work as a platform to demonstrate my mastery of Data Science, acquired during my Master's program.

 ## 2. Data